pwaghalter/ModieifiedLC3Assembler/README.md

 Testing Framework for LC3++:

     Checks whether new operations write the correct value to carry out the instruction.
+Writes output to test_output file.
     Output format:
         <Test Name>
         line num <line num>: <1 or 0>
         Test Complete
     A 1 following the line number means that the line has the expected value.
     A 0 following the line number means that the line does not have the expected value.

 Other Notes: